 "True, our McLaren MP4/7 represents a revolution compared to the previous model.
 Before, the evolution was based on previous experience.
 Now the changes are radical.
 You get into the single-seater, press a button and all you think about is moving the steering wheel; in fact, you will soon drive it knowing that it is a fiction: in reality it will be electronic impulses that make the wheels turn.
 It already happens with the accelerator".

-Does this mean a levelling down of pilots?
+Does this mean a levelling down of drivers?

 "Before there was a feeling with the brakes, the gearbox, the engine.
 Now you have to be a perfect robot.
 You remain a human being behind the wheel, but with little room to invent, to play with your imagination.
 Courage, heart, even recklessness become optional.
 In some cases negative.
 And then from the pits they control you: if you make a mistake, they try to make up for it with orders sent by radio".